yi-zhang-compbio-lab/yi-zhang-compbio-lab.github.io/index.md

 {% include image.html image_path="pics/yizhang.png" image_width="20%" %}

 ### Yi Zhang, Ph.D.
-**Starting Jan 2024, Yi is an Assistant Professor at [Duke University][Duke] in the [Department of Neurosurgery][DukeNeurosurgery] and [Department of Biostatistics and Bioinformatics][DukeBB].** Yi obtained PhD in Bioengineering with [Dr. Jun S. Song][SongLab] at [University of Illinois at Urbana-Champaign][UIUC].
+**Yi is an Assistant Professor at [Duke University][Duke] in the [Department of Neurosurgery][DukeNeurosurgery] and [Department of Biostatistics and Bioinformatics][DukeBB].** Yi obtained PhD in Bioengineering with [Dr. Jun S. Song][SongLab] at [University of Illinois at Urbana-Champaign][UIUC].
 She joined [Dr. X. Shirley Liu][LiuLab]'s lab and with co-mentors [Dr. Myles Brown][MylesLab] and [Dr. Xihong Lin][LinLab], as a Research Fellow at [Department of Data Science, Dana-Farber Cancer Institute][DFCI] and [Harvard University School of Public Health][HSPH].
 She has been developing integrative genomic methods to identify functional gene regulatory mechanisms behind disease-associated human genetic variants.
-She has been developing machine learning methods that leverage large-scale single-cell datasets to understand cell states in tumor microenvironment.
-Her ongoing work include deep learning modeling of single-cell and spatial transcriptomics, and statistical models that combines statistical genetics and functional genomics.
+She has also been developing machine learning methods that leverage large-scale single-cell datasets to understand cell states in tumor microenvironment.
+Her ongoing work include deep learning modeling of single-cell and spatial transcriptomics, statistical models that combines statistical genetics and functional genomics, and understanding of tumor microenvironment.

 {% include spareline.html%}
-- **We will be recruiting postdocs and Duke students**.
+- **We are recruiting postdocs, students, and staff**.
 Interested in computational biology, machine learning, bioinformatics, cancer genomics, single-cell multi-omics, spatial transcriptomics, human genetics, tumor immunology, or brain tumor? - **Welcome to join us!**

 {% include linebreaker.html%}